Ridley's Family Markets

 Ridley's Family Markets is a family-owned chain of grocery stores based in Jerome, Idaho, United States (but incorporated in Wyoming), with locations in Colorado, Idaho, Montana, Nevada, Utah, and Wyoming.

 Description

 Although the company was founded in 1984 in Payson, Utah, it subsequently moved its headquarters to Boise, Idaho, and then Jerome.
-As of 2017, Ridley's operates 30 supermarkets in Idaho, Colorado, Utah, Nevada, Montana, and Wyoming, as well as several stand alone pharmacies, Ace Hardware stores, and quick service restaurants under the Arctic Circle and Dairy Queen brand names.
+As of 2026, Ridley's operates 39 supermarkets in Idaho, Colorado, Utah, Nevada, Montana, and Wyoming, operating under the Ridley's and Macey's brands as well as including several stand alone pharmacies, Ace Hardware stores, and quick service restaurants under the Arctic Circle and Dairy Queen brand names.
 It also has a retail support center in Twin Falls, Idaho.
 In 2015, it was ranked as the 21st largest private company in Idaho.
 As of August 2017, the company's leadership was Anita Ridley (CEO), Donald "Mark" Ridley (President), Jerry Lee Ridley (Director), and Constance Fay Ridley (Secretary).